01 of 05

 Practice Your Quick Release Knot

 This diagram shows the quick release knot pattern expanded.
 Copy and print the diagram if you need a reminder next time you tie your horse or pony.
-As I mentioned, there are different ways of tying quick release knots.
-You can also use a bowline knot, but rather than putting the end of the rope through the 'rabbit' hole, put the folded rope through so there is a loose end to pull when you are done.
+As mentioned, there are different ways of tying quick release knots.
+You can also use a bowline knot, but rather than putting the end of the rope through the 'rabbit' hole, put the folded loop through so there is a loose end to pull when you are done.

 To release the knot, simply pull on the loose end.
 The knot should come undone easily.
 With a quick... release knot, you'll be able to free your horse from wherever it's tied should it become anxious and struggle against the rope.
 This is a much safer way of tying a horse than with a knot that won't come undone.